conficient/BlazorFormLayout/README.md

 - [x] fix date binding for unset dates
 - [x] create a group which has no validation?
 - [x] fix `BsDropDown` on _Cost region_
+- [x] Switch to using [`bUnit`](https://bunit.egilhansen.com/) for testing
-- [x] clean up test code
+- [ ] Add more test cases
 - [ ] update docs
 - [ ] add more example pages for the different components
 - [ ] page showing `BsGroup` and `BsValidatedGroup` examples
 - [ ] add nuget package publishing to the build process
-- [ ] add to awesome-blazor list of packages
+- [ ] add to [Awesome-Blazor](https://github.com/AdrienTorris/awesome-blazor) list of packages when sufficiently mature

 ## Overview

 When creating forms in web applications using Bootstrap, I find all the boiler-plate HTML required to be largely repetitive and tedious.

 With the Razor component model in Blazor we can create components to hide away all that tedious nested HTML `div` tags and focus on the fields.

 The BlazorFormLayout library enables this.

 ### Example
 This code creates a Bootstrap form with several bound fields.